Unidentified Facelinid sp. #8

-Distribution: Kauai: probably known from the Marshall Islands.
+Distribution: Kauai: probably widely distributed in the Pacific.

 Taxonomic notes: The Hawaiian animal is similar to animals found in the Marshall Islands by Scott Johnson.
 Based on its general form and annulate rhinophores, it's probably in Favorinus or Cratena.
 It was first

 recorded in Hawaii from about 274 meters off shore of the southernmost tip of Kauai by Eric Shewchuk on Aug.
 21, 2020.